dell/terraform-provider-powerflex/docs/resources/storage_pool.md

 ### Read-Only

-- `id` (String) ID of the Storage pool. added a line for tetsing purpose
+- `id` (String) ID of the Storage pool. added a line for testing purpose

 ## Import